-When I first started working at a corporate gig many years ago, contrast fails would get you a talkin’ to by your team leader.
+When I first started working at a corporate gig many (15) years ago, contrast fails would get you a talkin’ to by your team leader.
 Contrast fails are common, but easily avoidable.
 Even some of the top world dominating brands commit this design mistake from time to time.
 I also see the mistake on billboards and various types of signage throughout every day life.
+I’ve expressed concern about contrast fails in many creative meetings at work, and it gets pushed to the side as a non-issue and ultimately becomes a joke, which irritates me.
+Not everyone has spring chicken eyes, so consider your demographic before and after designing!

 How is anyone supposed to read that from several feet away?